aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 ## Why SLOs are important?

+An SLO is a service level objective: a target value or range of values for a service level that is measured by an SLI.
+A natural structure for SLOs is thus SLI ≤ target, or lower bound ≤ SLI ≤ upper bound.

 > The product perspective:
 If reliability is a feature, when do you prioritise it versus other features?